 Under Illinois law, the court presumes that both parents are fit.
 As such, in order for parenting time to be restricted, the court must find by a preponderance of the evidence that a parent spending time with the child would endanger the child well-being.

 If you need assistance with a parenting time issue, a compassionate Chicago parenting time lawyer at our firm can assist you.
-Contact the Arami Law Office today for more information.
+Contact Arami Law today for more information.

 How did we do?